x8BitRain/webXash/README.md

 ```

 Before you select the folder you need to specify which game folder to launch using the `LAUNCH OPTIONS` window, in this example, I would run Blue Shift with `-game bshift`

+## Save manager

+The save manager captures saves when they're made in-game and stores them in indexedDB, then categorizes them by the game/mod name it was created under.

+Saves added via the save button will be categorized under `xash-custom-saves`.

+When you launch a game, the saves under the matching game/mod name will be transferred into the game for you to load.
+Saves under `xash-custom-saves` will also be transferred into any game/mod launched.

+The downlaod button will save the selected save to your local FS.

+### Using saves with zipped games.

+If you launch a zipped folder of HL1 or play any of the zipped demos, the save system still works, if you use, for example, `-game bshift` in the launch arguments, that will tell the save system to capture saves from the corresponding game name, so it would be `bshift/save`.

 ## FAQs